machaelll/plugvault-releases/README.md

 # PlugVault releases

-Downloads are under Releases.  is the update feed installed copies of PlugVault check.
+Downloads are under Releases. `appcast.xml` is the update feed that installed copies of PlugVault check once a week.